Welcome Future Students

-The Master of Music degree is offered with specialization in the following areas: performance, keyboard pedagogy emphasis, composition, music education, and music history.
-Information on areas of study can be found on this website.
+The Master of Music degree is offered with specialization in the following areas: performance, keyboard pedagogy, composition, music education, and music history.
+More information on areas of study can be found on this website.
 Please read all of the information in the graduate admission section carefully.
 Application deadline for Graduate Teaching Assistantships and international students is February 1 for Fall admission.
 Domestic applications will be accepted after that date.

 The Ph.D. in Curriculum and Instruction with a cognate in Music